 About Turquoise Hill Resources

-Turquoise Hill Resources (TRQ.TO)(TRQ)(TRQ.TO), formerly Ivanhoe Mines, is an international mining company focused on copper, gold and coal mines in the Asia Pacific region.
-The company's primary operation is its 66% interest in the Oyu Tolgoi copper-gold-silver mine in southern Mongolia.
+Turquoise Hill Resources (TRQ.TO)(TRQ)(TRQ), formerly Ivanhoe Mines, is an international mining company focused on copper, gold and coal mines in the Asia Pacific region.
+The company''s primary operation is its 66% interest in the Oyu Tolgoi copper-gold-silver mine in southern Mongolia.
 Other assets include a 58% interest in Mongolian coal miner SouthGobi Resources (SGQ.TO)(1878.HK); a 57% interest in copper-gold miner Ivanhoe Australia (IVA.TO)(IVA.AX); and a 50% interest in Altynalmas Gold, a private company developing the Kyzyl Gold Project in Kazakhstan, which is in the process of being sold.